hankchiutw/any-color/README.md

 - Inspired from chrome devtool's color picker.
 - Toggle the color inspector by Ctrl+Shift+A (Command+Shift+A for mac).
 - Click and copy the color hex.
-- Additional color palette is available from extension popup.

 ## Why?
 Most of the color picker extensions have these drawbacks: